-Dr Korkmaz worked at the Oxford Department of International Development (ODID), firstly as a British Academy Fellow for two years, then as a Departmental Lecturer in the MSc in Migration Studies program.
+Dr Korkmaz worked at the Oxford Department of International Development (ODID) as a British Academy Fellow for two years, then as a Departmental Lecturer in the MSc in Migration Studies program.
 He was also a Junior Research Fellow at St Edmund Hall (2017-2020) and an affiliate of the Department of Political Science and International Relations’s Centre for Technology and Global Affairs (2018-2019).
 In 2016, Dr Korkmaz was awarded a PhD from Istanbul University’s International Relations PhD Programme.

 He co-edited Data Science for Migration and Mobility — with Professor Albert Ali Salah (University of Utrecht) and Dr Tuba Bircan (University of Cambridge) — which was published by the Oxford University Press Proceedings of British Academy in November 2022.